jesyspa/cco-small-projects/fun/design.md

 We search for uses of built-ins in the program and attach them.

-The procedure in place at the moment does not make use of the fact that we can tell whether a variable refers to a built-in simply by analysing the identifier.
+The procedure in place at the moment does not make use of the fact that we can tell whether a variable refers to a built-in simply by analyzing the identifier.
 This could be improved, though it is not a significant matter.

 ### Laziness Introduction